bytenode/bytenode/README.md

 ## Todo:
 - [ ] Write some tests.
-- [ ] Add some examples.
+- [x] Add some examples.
 - [x] Add an Electron example.
-- [ ] Add an NW.js example (NW.js has a similar tool `nwjc`, which can be used with Client-side JavaScript code [See here](http://docs.nwjs.io/en/latest/For%20Users/Advanced/Protect%20JavaScript%20Source%20Code/).
+- [x] Add an NW.js example (NW.js has a similar tool `nwjc`, which can be used with Client-side JavaScript code [See here](http://docs.nwjs.io/en/latest/For%20Users/Advanced/Protect%20JavaScript%20Source%20Code/).
 Using both tools, you can compile all you code).
-- [ ] Add an advanced Electron and NW.js example.
+- [ ] Add advanced Electron and NW.js examples.
-- [ ] Benchmark `.jsc` vs `.js`.
+- [x] Benchmark `.jsc` vs `.js`.
 - [ ] [Maybe] Provide a Node.js build that supports `.jsc` files natively (Hint: just build node using `./configure --link-module` option).

 ## Acknowledgements